A shout out to journalists, ethnographers, anthropologists, demographers, other social scientists.

 Do you have ideas for research about changing India?
 Questions of public interest that have not been addressed or fallen through the cracks of academic research and cannot be adequately addressed through conventional journalism?
 From inter-religious marriages to contraceptive methods, our ambit is wide.

-We are looking for proposals that combine a clear big-picture perspective (why this is important); a primary data-collection and fieldwork plan; and an explanation of the kind of human stories (narratives/photographs/videos) you will use to give life to the data.
+We are looking for proposals that combine a clear big-picture perspective (why this is important); a primary data-collection and fieldwork plan; and an explanation of the kind of human stories (narratives/photographs/

 You can either plan the research yourself or let us put you in touch with relevant associates or assistants from academic institutions (from business schools to journalism schools).
 We could consider funding–if it isn’t expensive–or we could organise a collaboration with wealthier organisations.